javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 While the code is paused, we can examine current variables, execute commands in the console etc. In other words, we can debug it.

-We can always find a list of breakpoints in the right pane.
+We can always find a list of breakpoints in the right panel.
 That's useful when we have many breakpoints in various files.
 It allows us to:
-- Quickly jump to the breakpoint in the code (by clicking on it in the right pane).
+- Quickly jump to the breakpoint in the code (by clicking on it in the right panel).
 - Temporarily disable the breakpoint by unchecking it.
 - Remove the breakpoint by right-clicking and selecting Remove.
 - ...And so on.